Merck Group: Pigments and cosmetics

 Merck started working on effect pigments in 1957.
 The business unit is called Surface Solutions.
 The core markets for Surface Solutions are automotive coatings, cosmetics, and, to a smaller extent, industrials.
 An example of its pigments is alumina effect pigments sold under the brand name Xirallic.
 Currently, this business unit pools all activities for pigments in lacquering, printing, and plastic applications, in the field of security technology (for instance counterfeiting protection), pigments for applications in the food and pharmaceutical areas, functional materials, and active substances and pigments for cosmetics.

 M Ventures

 M Ventures is a venture capital fund of Merck.
-In 2021, the funds available for investment were increased by Eur 600M to enable investments Biotechnology and Technology.
+In 2021, the funds available for investment were increased by EUR 600M to enable investments Biotechnology and Technology.

+Awards

-Emanuel Merck Lectureship award
+Emanuel Merck Lectureship Award

 The award was jointly established by Merck and the Technische Universität Darmstadt in 1992.
 It recognizes scientists who have made contributions to chemical and pharmaceutical research.